wessware/wessware/README.md

 I am a passionate data professional with over three years of expertise in data and analytics.
 I have expert-level proficiency in Python, R, SQL, Excel, and Power BI.

 My data processing pipelines improved the efficiency of document verification for the Jiinue Youth Program - a Mastercard program run by the Kenya Private Sector Alliance (KEPSA) for financing MSMEs.
-In this project, I applied advanced Excel mechanisms that made data extraction and fetching more efficient.
+In this project, I applied advanced Excel querying mechanisms that made data extraction and retrieval more efficient.
+At ShopOkoa, I pioneered the first AI-based models that breathed life into classical mathematical models on credit scores.
+Using synthetic data, I, together with a team of developers, created AI models with an accuracy of 98%.
+These models helped us better understand which variables to monitor and evaluate on real data.

 I am open to corporate and freelance work opportunities.